-Dating from 1889 and visited by The Queen and Duke of Edinburgh in August 1956, this charming former mission church is being offered for sale with full planning permission (18/00136) and listed building consent (18/00156) for conversion into …
+Dating from 1889 and visited by The Queen and Duke of Edinburgh in August 1956, this charming former mission church is being offered for sale with full planning permission (18/00136) and listed building consent (18/00156) for conversion into a stunning …

 Dating from 1889 and visited by The Queen and Duke of Edinburgh in August 1956, this charming former mission church is being offered for sale with full planning permission (18/00136) and listed building consent (18/00156) for conversion into a stunning owner architect designed residential property on the beautiful and very popular Outer Hebridean island of South Uist.
 The design includes a partly vaulted ceiling, 3 bedrooms and large open plan dining kitchen living area.
 An extension to the original footprint provides further ground floor living space.
 The development, which will retain many original features including some leaded windows, wooden panelling and wooden flooring, will make a superb island holiday home with excellent income potential.
 It is also equally suited for permanent use.